Payment Processors 101

 - The processor will evaluate your transaction and send a status response to LMS saying whether it was successful or failed.

 What Processing Companies is LoanPro Integrated With?

 LoanPro is integrated with different types of payment processing companies.
 When selecting which processor you'd like to use, it's essential to understand that they all differ in what they specialize in.
-These are the following things to look for when choosing a processor:
+The following are things to look for when choosing a processor:

 - The Cost – The cost of a processor varies depending on what processor you choose.
 Selecting NACHA is the cheapest route, but it is a complex method to use — you would have to be educated on how to use and format NACHA files.

 - Setup – When you sign up for certain processors, they may need a merchant services provider.
 In most instances, the processor is its own services provider but there are times when you will need to select a merchant services provider.
-When you sign up with Authorize.net, you would need a merchant services provider (we recommend SelectBank Card).
+For example, you need a merchant services provider when you sign up with Authorize.net (we recommend SelectBank Card).

 - Approval – Oftentimes, small-dollar, high interest, and tribal lenders have a harder time getting approved by processing companies.

 Here is a breakdown of the available processors:

 Bank Card Processing

 Here is a list of terms that are commonly used in payment processing.